 Her son’s slow pace made Kora begin to worry.
 So, one day once Sammorien had dozed off next to her, she decided it was time to discuss the situation with Silyan.

 “Our precious boy is barely walking.
 I fear that next time we move on, Sammorien won’t ever be able to keep up with us.
-What shall we do?” she whispered to her lover while still stroking the child’s mossy green hair.
+What shall we do?” she whispered to her lover while stroking the child’s mossy green hair.

 Silyan stared at the sleeping boy before responding: